Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 app-name: Properly maintaining local clones of git repositories in Linux
 tweet-title: How to properly maintain git repositories in Linux ? (especially in Puppy Linux)
 tweet-description: This explains how little kernel development know how will help in managing local clones of git repositories better, especially when working on many projects.
+og-title: How to properly maintian git repositories in Linux ( especially in Puppy Linux )
 date: 2016-06-11
 ---